 Perovskia atriplicifolia is a late summer perennial, better known by its common name Russian sage.
 It has aromatic, silvery-green foliage and produces a haze of tall, lavender-blue flowers from August through September.
 The plants are sun-loving and drought tolerant, and are not bothered by deer, rabbits, insects or disease.

 Russian sage is a shrubby plant with a woody base.
 It grows in a multi-stemmed clump and has a loose, but upright habit.
 By the end of the summer, the plants are typically 3 to 4 feet tall.
 Flowers begin opening in late July and continue for up to two months, with tiny blossoms covering the entire plant from top to bottom.
 From a distance the plants look like a purple-blue haze

 There are several species of perovskia, but only Perovskia atriplicifolia is commonly available.
-In 1995 it was chosen by the Perennial Plant Association as Plant of the Year.
-A number of different cultivars have been introduced, including ‘Blue Spire,’ ‘Blue Haze,’ ‘Filigran,’ ‘Longin’ and ‘Little Spire.’
+In 1995 it was named Plant of the Year by the Perennial Plant Association.
+Since then, a number of new cultivars have been introduced, including ‘Blue Spire,’ ‘Blue Haze,’ ‘Filigran,’ ‘Longin’ and ‘Little Spire.’

-HARDINESS: Perovskia is winter hardy in zones 4 to 9.
-Where winters are cold and wet, the plants must be grown on a slope or in soil that drains quickly and never gets water-logged.
+Hardiness: Perovskia is winter hardy in zones 4 to 9.
+Where winters are cold and wet, grow the plants on a slope or in soil that drains quickly and never gets water-logged.